AImarkdown/Aimarkdown/README.md

 ![](https://aimarkdown.org/images/powered-by-openai-badge-outlined-on-light.png)

 *Developing AI apps, Prompt Engineering, and customizing ChatGPT interactions has never been easier*

 ## About

-AImarkdown Language stands as a streamlined AI tool for programming and content presentation.
-AImarkdown uniquely merges and extends YAML and Markdown, two industry-standard text-based languages.
+AIMarkdown Language is a tool that combines the simplicity of Markdown, the structured data capability of YAML, and Python-like syntax for dynamic content.
+It's designed to be human-readable and easily understood by AI, bridging the gap between document creation and AI interaction.
 YAML is used for data structuring, AI instructions and AI guidance.
 Markdown handles user-facing content formatting.
 Developed by Rob McCormack in 2023.

 ## Links
 # Github Main Repository